 1. Distribute Business Cards

 If you’re planning to start a new business, or probably already have a business, or at least the unique idea that will underpin your new venture and a marketing strategy to guide you toward your goal.
 Now’s the time to make sure you have a business card that represents your company in a good light.
 Tons of options exist for business card printing, so do your homework to find a company and don’t just go with the least expensive option.
 Look at the quality of the card, how flexible they are in terms of images, fonts, and other elements that build a personality for your brand, and their delivery performance.
-The last thing you want is to run out of cards before a big networking event because your printer didn’t meet their promised delivery date.
+The last thing you want is to run out of cards before a big networking event because your printer didn’t meet its promised delivery date.
 Also, always keep a bunch of cards on hand for unexpected opportunities to share.

 Not only are business cards affordable, but a card that is eye-catching will undoubtedly leave a positive impression of your business on the receiver.
 An attractive business card contains relevant contact information imprinted on it to allow a prospective client to reach out when needed.
 But, don’t limit your design to boring text, today’s card options allow for tons of different fonts, images, patterns, and materials.
 You might choose a plastic card or metallic one, especially one that’s transparent, or a magnetic card, or one with a unique design.